remotion-dev/remotion/packages/docs/docs/cloudrun/getregions.md

 image: /generated/articles-docs-cloudrun-getregions.png
 id: getregions
 title: getRegions()
-crumb: "Cloudrun API"
+crumb: "Cloud Run API"
 ---

-Gets an array of all supported GCP regions of this release of Remotion Cloudrun.
+Gets an array of all supported GCP regions of this release of Remotion Cloud Run.

 ## Example